-The CHRI at Stanford engages the academic strengths of the Stanford School of Medicine (SSoM), along with Stanford's six other Schools, Independent Labs, Institutes, and Centers, so that they incrementally apply their research engines on issues that are relevant to child health.
-Child refers to the expectant mother, embryo, fetus, infant, child, and adolescent.
-To facilitate these efforts, the principles guiding membership in the CHRI are for the CHRI to be inclusive and for the members to be responsive to, and responsible for, the needs of the child health research community.
+The Maternal and Child Health Research Institute at Stanford University engages the academic strengths of the Stanford School of Medicine (SoM), along with Stanford's six other Schools, Independent Labs, Institutes, and Centers, so that they incrementally apply their research engines on issues that are relevant to maternal and child health.
+Maternal and child health refers to the expectant mother, oocyte, zygote, embryo, fetus, infant, child, and adolescent.
+To facilitate these efforts, the principles guiding membership in the MCHRI are for the MCHRI to be inclusive and for the members to be responsive to, and responsible for, the needs of the maternal and child health research community.

-Members of the CHRI must:
+Members of the MCHRI must:

-- hold a doctoral degree: MD, PhD, or their equivalents
+- Hold a doctoral degree: MD, PhD, or their equivalents.

-CHRI members must when requested:
+MCHRI members must when appropriate: